Making on-time payments may help your credit and save you money

 Enroll in auto debit and you may save money on your loan

-Pay a little extra when you can to lower your Total Loan Cost
+Pay a little extra to lower your Total Loan Cost

-This is a great way to save money—paying a little more than your required payments when you can may reduce your Total Loan Cost.
+Here’s a great way to save money—when you can, pay a little more than your required payments, which may reduce your Total Loan Cost.

+Don’t wait until it’s too late!
+If you run into problems paying your student loan, contact us.
 We’re committed to working together to get you back on track.
-Use forbearance only as a last resort; interest will continue to accrue on your private student loans during this period.
-Don’t wait.
-Call us at 800-472-5543 (800-4-SALLIE).
+Use forbearance only as a last resort because interest will continue to accrue on your private student loans.

 Read your billing statement carefully